JohnathanMarkSmith/JQueryValidation/README.md

             <ul />
         </div>

-### The above code is where JQuery will be displaying the errors.
-Now its time for the HARD work :)
+The above code is where JQuery will be displaying the errors.

+### Now its time for the HARD work :)

 You need to add the JQuery and the Validate libs into your code by added the following lines:

         <script type="text/javascript" src="http://ajax.aspnetcdn.com/ajax/jQuery/jquery-1.7.2.min.js"></script>
         <script type="text/javascript" src="http://ajax.aspnetcdn.com/ajax/jquery.validate/1.9/jquery.validate.min.js"></script>

-Now lets add the JQuery/JavaScript call that will check the fields on the page.
+Now lets add the JQuery/JavaScript code that will check the fields on the page.
 As you can see from the code below I give JQuery the rules which is (field names, ranges) and the error messages to display.

         <script type="text/javascript">